alces-software/flight-appliance-docs/docs/source/torque/torque.rst

  - Current usage of the node - if no jobs are running, the state will be listed as ``free``
  - The detected number of CPUs (including hyper-threaded cores)
  - The amount of memory in KB per node
- - The ammount of disk space available per node
+ - The amount of disk space available per node

 Controlling resources
 ---------------------